djhenjin/extendable/README.md

 #extendable
 Make collaborative Art by creating new projects or extending projects made by others.

-Feel free to contribute to the <b>example project</b> rh-canvas by cloning this repo, modifying the index.html file inside the rh-canvas directory, and making a pull request.
+Feel free to contribute to the <b>example project</b> rh-canvas by forking this repo, modifying the index.html file inside the rh-canvas directory, and making a pull request.
 If you want to start a project of your own, follow these steps:

 1. fork this repo
 2. duplicate the template directory